gbroxey/blog/wip2.md

 The problem of choosing the family of sets $S_k$ is now our focus.

-Before we do, the following lemma will be helpful to us.
+It happens that the structure of these sets can be very regular.

 > **Lemma 20.** Suppose $S, T_1, T_2$ are sets such that $S \perp T_1$, $S \perp T_2$, and such that $\dnat(S) > 0$ exists.
 Then
 >